miroslavkrysl/kiv-psi-ukol3/README.md

 ## Description

 Simple International Space Station (ISS) location tool.
-It sends requests to *Open Notify - ISS Location Now* service server to get information about ISS and to *Sunrise Sunset* service to get times of sunrise and sunset on current ISS location.
+It sends requests to *Open Notify - ISS Location Now* online service to get information about ISS and to *Sunrise Sunset* online service to get times of sunrise and sunset on current ISS location.
 Received data is used to determine observation conditions on the current ISS location.

 **Open Notify - ISS Location Now**: http://open-notify.org/Open-Notify-API/ISS-Location-Now/